What are the Qualifications of HOA Board of Directors?

 • Communication Skills

-Board members of HOA are expected to have effective interpersonal skills.
+Board members of HOA are expected to have practical interpersonal skills.
 Their communication tasks include disseminating association-related information through flyers, letters, phone calls, emails, and other channels.
-They are also in charge of building a positive environment and improving tenants’ participation in the association’s activities.
-Further, board members often have to communicate with each other, property managers, vendors, and tenants.
+They are also responsible for building a positive environment and improving tenants’ participation in the association’s activities.
+Further, board members, property managers, vendors, and tenants often have to communicate with each other.

 • Managerial and Administrative Acumen

-The board members are tasked with the address of property assessment and annual tax issues, management and formulation of covenant policies, and update of articles/certificates of incorporation.
+The board members are tasked with addressing property assessment and annual tax issues, managing and formulating covenant policies, and updating articles/certificates of incorporation.
 It is even better if a member has an educational background or experience in management or administration.
-Such a member can provide valuable assistance to HOA in developing robust business infrastructure.
+Such a member can assist the HOA in developing a robust business infrastructure.

 • Bookkeeping and Accounting Efficiency

-Board members work out the budget plans, evaluate the association’s fees, set projects’ fees, and provide payment to the vendors for their services.
-They also need to analyze the accounting reports to assess the financial status of the association.
-Therefore, each board member is required to have basic knowledge of bookkeeping and accounting procedures.
+Board members develop budget plans, evaluate the association’s fees, set project fees, and pay vendors for their services.
+They also analyze accounting reports to assess the association’s financial status.
+Therefore, each board member must know basic bookkeeping and accounting procedures.

 • Computer Skills

-Most of the HOAs utilize automation technologies to send notifications about meetings, policy changes, fee payments, etc., to the tenants.
-This calls for the use of computer applications and programs by the board members.
+Most HOAs utilize automation technologies to notify tenants about meetings, policy changes, fee payments, etc., using computer applications and programs.
 Hence, the members must know how to operate the computer system.

 Commitment to Continue Education

-Workshops and seminars are often held to inform the board members about the updated and latest regulations and laws related to HOA’s management.
-It is usually mandatory for the board members to attend these sessions.
+Workshops and seminars are often held to inform the board members about the latest regulations and laws related to HOA management.
+Attending these sessions is usually mandatory.

 Daniel Smith